 100% Pure - Fruit Pigmented Pomegranate Oil Anti-Aging Lipstick in Poppy

-Formulated with pomegranate oil and shea butter, this lipstick is packed full of antioxidants and moisture that gives a deep berry stain to your lips.
+Formulated with pomegranate oil and shea butter, this lead-free lipstick is packed full of antioxidants and moisture that gives a deep berry stain to your lips.
 It is one of the best organic lipstick brands, with a huge cult following and awesome reviews.

 Bite - Pink Kashmir